 It is not necessary.
 You can receive capital contribution in any of your company’s bank accounts.

 It varies from bank to bank.
 It’s best to check with the bank you plan to transact with.

 No, you don’t need to keep a minimum capital amount in your bank account.

 The corporate tax rate is 24%.
 However, if you are an SME, you will enjoy a lower tax rate of 17% for the first RM 600,000 (approximately S$160,600) of chargeable income.

 These tax incentives might apply to you:

-You need to pay corporate tax in monthly instalments.
+You generally need to pay corporate tax over a 12-month instalment scheme.
 The amount is based on an estimate of the tax payable and the monthly payment is due on or before the 15th of each month.

 Any balance of tax payable, or the difference between the final tax liability and the estimated tax payable, must be paid within seven months after the end of each financial year.

 No, you will not be taxed on the repatriation of dividends.

 It is 15% on interest and 10% on royalties.
 Dividends are not subject to withholding tax.